btcpayserver/btcpayserver-doc/docs/FAQ/Stores.md

 ## Payment invalid if transactions fails to confirm ... minutes after invoice expiration

-If the customer pays the invoice, but it fails to get the defined number of confirmations within the set period, it is marked as "invalid."
-The merchant can then decide whether to accept the invoice afterward manually or decline it and require additional payment from the customer.
-This is an additional protection mechanism against the volatility.
+If the customer pays an invoice, but it fails to get the defined number of confirmations within the set period, it is marked as "invalid".
+The merchant can then decide whether to accept the invoice afterward manually or decline it and require further actions such as a refund flow or asking for additional payments.
+This is a protection mechanism against rate volatility gaming attacks.
+This option can be found in [wallet settings](../Wallet.md#settings).

 ## Consider the invoice confirmed when the payment transaction

-The invoice is considered "paid," as soon as it's visible on the blockchain.
-When the invoice reaches the defined number of confirmations, it is considered "confirmed."
+The invoice is considered "processing", as soon as it is visible on the blockchain (and mempool).
+When the invoice reaches the defined number of confirmations, it is considered "settled".
 Here you set the minimum amount of confirmations after which the invoice gets the "confirmed" status.
-The "completed" status is given when the invoice has at least 6 confirmations.
 Note this only applies to on-chain payments.
-Invoices paid via the Lightning Network immediately go to a completed state, as their confirmation is instant.
-In practice, as a merchant, you ship your product as soon as you see the invoice marked as completed or confirmed.
+Invoices paid via the Lightning Network immediately go to a settled state, as their confirmation is instant.
+In practice, as a merchant, you ship your product as soon as you see the invoice marked as settled.
+Find more on [wallet settings here](../Wallet.md#settings).

 ## Consider the invoice paid even if the paid amount is ... % less than expected